 After you have configured Endpoints in an OpenAPI document, you deploy it so that Cloud Endpoints has the information that it needs to manage your API.
-This page describes how to deploy an OpenAPI document to Cloud Endpoints using the gcloud endpoints services deploy command.
+To deploy the Endpoints configuration, you use the gcloud endpoints services deploy command.
+This command uses Google Service Management, an infrastructure service of GCP that manages other APIs and services, including services created using Cloud Endpoints.
+This page describes how to deploy an OpenAPI document to Cloud Endpoints.

 As a starting point, this page assumes that you have: